MayaChemTools

 % RDKitEnumerateCompoundLibrary.py -l

-To perform a combinatorial enumeration of a virtual compound library corresponding to named amide reaction, Schotten_Baumann_amide and write out a SMILES file type:
+To perform a combinatorial enumeration of a virtual compound library corresponding to named amide reaction, Schotten_Baumann_amide, and write out a SMILES file type:

 % RDKitEnumerateCompoundLibrary.py -r Schotten_Baumann_amide -i 'SampleAcids.smi,SampleAmines.smi' -o SampleOutCmpdLibrary.smi

-To perform a combinatorial enumeration of a virtual compound library corresponding to an amide reaction specified using a SMIRKS pattern and write out a SD file containing sanitized molecules, computed 2D coordinates, and generation of molecule names from reactant names, type:
+To perform a combinatorial enumeration of a virtual compound library corresponding to an amide reaction specified using a SMARTS pattern and write out a SD file containing sanitized molecules, computed 2D coordinates, and generation of molecule names from reactant names, type:

-% RDKitEnumerateCompoundLibrary.py -m RxnBySMIRKS -s '[O:2]=[C:1][OH].[N:3]>>[O:2]=[C:1][N:3]' -i 'SampleAcids.smi,SampleAmines.smi' -o SampleOutCmpdLibrary.sdf
+% RDKitEnumerateCompoundLibrary.py -m RxnBySMARTS -s '[O:2]=[C:1][OH].[N:3]>>[O:2]=[C:1][N:3]' -i 'SampleAcids.smi,SampleAmines.smi' -o SampleOutCmpdLibrary.sdf

-To perform a combinatorial enumeration of a virtual compound library corresponding to an amide reaction specified using a SMIRKS pattern and write out a SD file containing unsanitized molecules, without generating 2D coordinates, and a sequential generation of molecule names, type:
+To perform a combinatorial enumeration of a virtual compound library corresponding to an amide reaction specified using a SMARTS pattern and write out a SD file containing unsanitized molecules, without generating 2D coordinates, and a sequential generation of molecule names, type:

-% RDKitEnumerateCompoundLibrary.py -m RxnBySMIRKS -c no -s no -p Sequential -s '[O:2]=[C:1][OH].[N:3]>>[O:2]=[C:1][N:3]' -i 'SampleAcids.smi,SampleAmines.smi' -o SampleOutCmpdLibrary.sdf
+% RDKitEnumerateCompoundLibrary.py -m RxnBySMARTS -c no --sanitize no -p Sequential -s '[O:2]=[C:1][OH].[N:3]>>[O:2]=[C:1][N:3]' -i 'SampleAcids.smi,SampleAmines.smi' -o SampleOutCmpdLibrary.sdf

 AUTHOR